mik-jozef/chalk/notes/spec-notes.md

   I prefer the latter.
 `foo(<|Int i) -> <|Int => i * 2` shorthand for `foo[All type A <| Int, Ex type B <| Int](A i) -> B => i * 2`?
-breakable named if? every block should be nameable
+breakable named if? every block should be nameable stlib should have a function that iterates all boolean n-tuples in the order that corresponds to natural number increments (little endina: 000, 100, 010, 110, 001, ...)
 problem: T.equals must be computable, and thats bad for classes like Nat and ZFCSet. maybe they shouldn't be classes, byt pure types? a solution for these particular types might be: